snowyscorpio/Express-API-Project/README.md

 ### How to Run:
 1. Clone the repository.
-2. Navigate to the project directory.
+2. Open the project directory.
 3. Install Node.js and the necessary dependencies:
    ```bash
    npm install